 As long as antifa is a shadowy, amorphous group, it will continue to be used as a punching bag for the right.
 The lack of information about antifa has already given rise to various conspiracy theories regarding it.
 Some claim it is being funded by George Soros, who is somehow also a Nazi.
 Some even claim that Soros is sending out buses marked "Soros riot Dance Squad" full of antifa members intending to start riots.

 Others falsely claim that the Democratic party is funding antifa and hiring paid agitators.
 These claims are quite obviously false, yet they spread like wildfire.
 One of the most concerning disinformation campaigns about antifa in recent memory was the twitter account @antifa_us, which encouraged violence at protests.
-The account was removed by twitter after it turned out to actually be operated by Identity Evropa, a white supremacist group.
+The account was removed by twitter after it turned out to be operated by Identity Evropa, a white supremacist group.

 By playing up the scale of the antifa threat, Trump has made antifa seem just as bad, if not worse, than other extremist groups.
 However, the statistics show us that this is simply not the case.